ashantanu/personalWeb/_posts/2019-12-12-sketching.markdown

   - Art
 ---

-I started out with sketching anime characters as a kid, and explored by myself since then.
+I started out with sketching anime characters as a kid and explored by myself since then.
 With no formal training, I try as much as I can with different mediums that I can find.

-Will be posting more of my artwork, like the recent Inktober'19 soon.
+I will be posting more of my artwork, like the recent Inktober'19 soon.

 ![sketch1](/assets/images/sketch4.jpg "sketch1")